KraXen72/obsidian-painter/README.md

   - `pickr` - Replaced with obsidian's native color picker & an alpha slider
 - Renamed command ids for consistency
 - Rewrote basically the entire plugin lol
+- added `"use strict"` to minified code to improve performance

 ## Support plugin development
 If you find this Plugin helpful, consider it's further development or just say a small thank you